 The user will first initiate the integration on the Fluency Portal.
 Creating a new plugin from the Integration section will generate a unique External ID for use in the client AWS account.

 Fluency provides AWS CloudFormation scripts for the user to create AWS resources for the integration.
-Executing the CloudFormation with the External ID, will create AWS resources, including an AWS SQS queue.
+Executing the CloudFormation with the External ID, will create AWS resources.

-The final step will test the above AWS SQS queue in the Fluency interface.
-Once the test is successful, the user can complete the integration with the additon of Metric ingress rules.
+The final step will test the above AWS configuration in the Fluency interface.
+Once the test is successful, the user can complete the rest of the integration.

 Login to the Fluency Cloud portal: https://companyname.cloud.fluencysecurity.com.

-Open the main dropdown menu and choose the Integrations option under the Data Ingress section.
+Open the main drop-down menu and choose the Cloud Integrations option under the Data Ingress section.

 On the following page, navigate to the Cloud Infrastructure as a Service section.